 The Clarkie property is located immediately to the east of the Clearwater Project which hosts the Eau Claire deposit.
-The Clarkie claims represent 31,473 hectares and together with Clearwater, the two claims cover 51,614 ha of prospective greenstone belt in the Eastmain/Opinaca district of James Bay, Quebec.
+The Clarkie claims represent 31,473 ha and together with Clearwater, the two properties cover 51,614 ha of prospective greenstone belt in the Eastmain/Opinaca district of James Bay, Quebec.
 Eastmain initially staked the Clarkie claims in July 2016 and recently conducted a grassroots exploration program including a 3,552 line-kilometre helicopter-borne magnetometer survey.
-The preliminary survey delineates 3 distinct geological domains on the property which may host analogues to the Éléonore Gold Mine (Northern Sedimentary Basin), the Éléonore South JV (Central Intrusive Complex) and the Clearwater Deformation Zone.
+The preliminary survey delineates 3 distinct geological domains on the property which may host analogues to the Éléonore Gold Mine (Northern Sedimentary Basin), the Éléonore South JV (Central Intrusive Complex) and the Clearwater Deformation Zone (greenstone belt).

-With encouraging survey results in hand, the Company will undertake a prospecting and mapping program over a 35 to 45-day period in July/August.
-A 60-line km till geochemical survey will be conducted concurrent with prospecting, expecting to collect approximately 300 samples.
+With encouraging survey results in hand, the Company undertook a prospecting and mapping program in July and August 2017.
+A 60-line km till geochemical survey was conducted concurrent with prospecting and surface sampling.
 Based on the results returned, the Company intends to follow-up on prospective targets with drilling and further study during the 2018 field season.

-The Company's net investment in the Clarkie Project to April 30, 2017, is \$0.2 million.
+The Company's net investment in the Clarkie Project to July 31, 2017, is \$0.3 million.